-I have been on a spiritual quest for as long as I can remember.
+I’ve been on a spiritual quest for as long as I can remember.
 When I came out as gay, it shook the foundations of everything I believed.
 Yet I could not let go of the quest.
-It was as much a part of me as being gay — no, more so.
+It was as much a part of me as being gay — or more so really.
 But let me back up and tell you my story.

 As a young adult, I opted to go with my religious beliefs and bracket my sexuality.
 I served as a pastor in evangelical churches for over twenty years.
 I loved the work.
 I enjoyed counseling, teaching, and helping others connect with God.
 To fulfill the expectations of my faith, my family, and my friends, I tried to be straight.
 I married.
 I had children, two beautiful daughters.
 Oh, I tried desperately to be straight.
 I prayed.
 I fasted.
-I went through rounds of therapy.
+I went to ex-gay meetings, did rounds of therapy — maybe you know the routine.
 Of course, it didn’t work.

 Meanwhile, I discovered the great spiritual writers, and I couldn’t get enough.
-I was especially captivated by the Christian mystics.
+I was especially captivated by the mystics.
 Here was an approach to God that resonated powerfully with me.
-To be honest, I thought if I could go deep enough spiritually, I could overcome being gay.
-In fact, the deeper I went spiritually, the more I came to accept myself as a gay man.
-My experience of God in prayer taught me what the doctrines of the church did not: my sexuality was held in God’s warm embrace of all that is.
+To be honest, I thought if I could go deep enough spiritually, I could overcome or refocus my gay desires.
+In fact, the opposite happened.
+The deeper I went spiritually, the more I came to accept myself as a gay man.
+My experience of God in prayer and meditation taught me what the doctrines of the church did not: my sexuality was held in God’s warm embrace of all that is.

 Then I fell in love.
 Wow!
 It felt so right.
 But I still had a commitment to my straight marriage.
 I faced a gut-wrenching impasse.
 Did I keep my marriage vows or did I integrate my sexuality?
 There seemed to be no right answer.
 It took me a year to decide what to do.

 Many gay men of my generation give up the spiritual quest when they come out.
 I understand.
-But I could not.
+There’s just too much pain around anything that smells like religion.
+I couldn’t take that route.
 Just as I learned to trust my experience of being gay above what others said, I had to trust my spiritual experience too.
 Years before, centering prayer had opened up in me an infinite space that was peaceful, blissful, welcoming, embracing.
-This experience of the transcendent was more real to me than all I could see, hear, or touch.
+This experience of the Infinite was more real to me than all I could see, hear, or touch.
 I had to continue the quest.
 But what did I believe?

 I began to explore the world’s major religions.
 I discovered that all the major traditions have found ways of opening their followers to the Infinite.
 They use different language to describe the spiritual journey.
-Yet there seems to be a single unnamable, transcendent something toward which they all point, the same transcendent something I experienced in centering prayer.
+They name (or don’t name) the Infinite in various ways.
+Yet there seems to be a similar experience toward which they all point, the experience I had in centering prayer.

 Today, my heart and mind are open to all the great traditions.
-Personally, I resonate most with the classical yoga tradition and the Christian mystical tradition which I studied for so long.
-They’re not mutually exclusive.
-Classical yoga, an ancient ancestor of the exercise yoga we know today, is much like the Christian practice of centering prayer.
-Both are ways of quieting and focusing the mind and heart to become aware of an infinite Presence.
+Personally, I resonate most with the classical yoga tradition and Vedanta.
+Of course, I’ll always have a special place in my heart for the Christian mystics I studied so long.
+These traditions are not mutually exclusive.
+Classical yoga, an ancient ancestor of the postural yoga we know today, is much like the Christian practice of centering prayer.
+Both are ways of quieting and focusing the heart-mind to become aware of an infinite Presence.

 I have believed for several years now that I would one day return to the work of caring for others on the spiritual journey.
-I sense that time has come.
+In 2018, I sensed the time had come, and I began to serve as a spiritual companion.
 I am especially drawn to LGBTQ persons, because we are so often marginalized by religious communities.
 We need safe spaces where we can heal and explore a spirituality that speaks to us.
-I want to help create some of those safe spaces.

 What is your story?
-Could you use someone to talk with about your spiritual journey?
+Could you use someone to talk with about your journey?
 I am here for you.
 I have the training and experience to be a spiritual companion.
-I would enjoy walking with you on the hero’s journey of your life.
+I would enjoy walking the path with you.